Find Grad Schools

 Doctor’s Degrees in Operations Research

 A doctor's degree in operations research is offered at 16 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 14 were from an underrepresented racial-ethnic group.
-Also, 72.2% of operations research graduates were international students.
+This degree is more popular with male students, and about 6% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 66.0% of operations research graduates were international students.

 Education Levels of Operations Research Majors

-In 2020-2021, 72 doctor's degrees were awarded to operations research majors.
+During the most recent year for which data is available, 97 people earned their doctor's degree in operations research.
 This earns it the #131 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in operations research at each degree level.